MatthiasWeier/Everything-I-Learn/Hardware/CPU/README.md

 - **Intel Core i9-13900K**: 125W TDP (may peak higher under load).
 - **AMD Ryzen 9 7950X**: 170W TDP (can exceed this under heavy workloads).

 ---

-Certainly!
-Here’s the expanded version of the section:

----